 An auto company C Ltd. is facing a problem of declining market share due to increased competition from other new and existing players in the market.
 Its competitors are introducing lower priced models for mass consumers who are price sensitive.
-For quality conscious consumers, the company is introducing new models with added features and new technological advancements.
+C Ltd. realized that it needs to take steps immediately to improve its market standing in the future.
+For quality conscious consumers, C Limited plans to introduce new models with added features and new technological advancements.
+The company has formed a team with representatives from all the levels of management.
+This team will brainstorm and will determine the steps that will be adopted by the organisation for implementing the above strategy.
+Explain the features of Planning highlighted in the situation given below.(Hint: Planning is pervasive, Planning is futuristic and Planning is a © NCERNIO! mental exercise).